iamhaseebiqbal/fhir_sqlchipper/README.md

 # fhir_sqlchipper

-Android FHIR & SQL Chipper implementation
+FHIR & SQL Chipper implementation in Android Application

 This Android project implements FHIR and SQL Chipper with some JSON requests and CRUD functionalities.